PeableOfficial/Mention/README.md

 - 📱 View the optimal layout for the interface depending on their device's screen size
 - 🎨 Tailor the interface to their preferences with custom themes and colors
-- 🔑 Sign in with Google
+- 🔑 Sign in with Oxy
 - 🎨 Customize profile (upload profile and banner images, change name, add description, location, and website)
 - 👀 See what other users are posting about and inspect their activity such as likes, reposts, and comments.
 - 📷 Share their moments - create and upload posts with up to 4 images.